drewesch/Microcontroller-Handheld-Detection/README.md

 ## Model Installation Guide
-This repository comes included with two Edge Impulse models that are optimized for Arduino Nano 33 BLE Sense.
-These zip files are custom Arduino IDE libraries that can be installed directly in Arduino IDE.
-These files are called:
+This repository comes included with two Edge Impulse models that are optimized for TinyML with TensorFlow Lite on Arduino Nano 33 BLE Sense, and are packaged here as zip files.
+These zip files are custom libraries that can be installed directly in Arduino IDE:
 - ei-handheld-detection-arduino-1.0.16.zip: Object Detection Model
 - ei-handheld-voice-recognition-arduino-1.0.4.zip: Speech Recognition Model